[HISTORY: Adopted by the Board of Trustees of the Village of Scarsdale 1-29-2015 by L.L. No. 5-2015. Amendments noted where applicable.]

 There is hereby created a committee to be known as the "Committee for Historic Preservation" or the "Committee."

 Composition.
 The Committee shall consist of seven members and one alternate member for purposes of substituting for a member in the event such member is unable to participate because of a conflict of interest or unavailability.
 All members and the alternate member shall serve without compensation.
 The Village Historian shall serve as an ex officio, non-voting member of the Committee.
 All members and the alternate member shall be residents of the Village and shall be qualified by reason of training or experience or by reason of civic interest and sound judgment to determine whether a building in the Village appears to be of substantial historical importance using the criteria set forth in § 182-5 hereof.
+Notwithstanding this provision and SVC § 30-1, the Village Board may appoint a nonresident who has special interest in historic preservation and is a New York State-registered architect.

 Appointments; term of office.